man freezer

 4. Invest in a fan

 I am sure Amazon and Argos love this time of year when there is a virtual stampede to snap up a fan.
-I lost mine in one of my house moves so I will be on Amazon Prime tonight trying to find the cheapest but most effective fan which will cool me down tomorrow.
+I lost mine in one of my house moves.
+I will be on Amazon Prime tonight.
+I am trying to find the cheapest but most effective fan.
+It will cool me down tomorrow.
 I found a great tower fan costing £25.99 from Amazon.
-A great recommendation from my brother is to have a plate of ice in front of the fan as this will then cool the air in the room.
+My brother suggested placing a plate of ice in front of the fan.
+This will cool the air in the room.

 Fortunately for me, my workplace has agreed that we can all work from home tomorrow.
-Warnings have been issued to not travel on the trains where possible as many trains have been canceled due to the hot weather.
+Warnings have been issued to avoid traveling on trains if possible.
+This is because many trains have been canceled due to the hot weather.

 Enjoy cool showers